-If I let this fear take hold it stunts me and I operate from a place of limits and boundaries - with the mindset of a human animal seeking only to feed and clothe himself, searching only for the most basic of human needs, and in that limitation I am cut off from the higher thought elements of myself, and thereby create exactly the limitations that I fear so much.
+If we let this fear take hold it stunts us and we operate from a place of limits and boundaries - with the mindset of a human animal seeking only to feed and clothe himself, searching only for the most basic of human needs, and in that limitation we am cut off from the higher thought elements of ourselves, and thereby create exactly the limitations that we fear so much.

 And this is the irony of the self fulfilling prophecy of fear.
 Most of us at least do not need fear for our lives on a daily basis, nor whether we can eat or sleep in a warm home.
 We are incredibly lucky and fortunate.
 We owe it to ourselves and to the world to use that fortunate position in which we find ourselves to take the next step and walk through that fear towards our limitless potential.